BurkovBA/BurkovBA.github.io/content/blog/2021-07-10-1/index.md

 Dirichlet distribution found multiple applications in (mostly Bayesian) machine learning.
 One of the most popular approaches to topic modelling, popularized in the early 2000s by Micheal Jordan, Andrew Ng and David Blei, is called [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation).
 From the name you could guess that
 Dirichlet distribution is in its core.
+It is a subject of a separate post.

 References